 A multi-activity storytime to engage children and promote early literacy skills.
 Picture books, stories, rhymes, fingerplays, and music!
 This storytime is designed with content for children aged 2 to 4 years, however, siblings are very welcome.
 Friday Foxes only happens during the year when we have a library school intern or additional youth staff.

 Special Butterfly Storytimes - Ages Birth to 6 years

 Flutter in and flutter out for special event storytimes for children ages birth to 6.
 These storytimes are not part of a series and no registration is required.

 S.T.E.A.M.
 Saturday Storytiimes - Ages 5 to 9 years

 Fun science, technology, engineering, art, & math tailored activities!
 Each month we will explore a new topic.
 Join us and see what we can create together.

-Big Bear Sensory Storytime! - Ages 2 to 4 years
+Big Bear Sensory Storytime!
+Ages birth to age 6.

 Registration is recommended for this program.